Covid 19 coronavirus: One new case in the community, linked to Mt Roskill church

 Previous non-compliance from the church group was based on a false belief that Covid-19 wasn't real, which Health Minister Chris Hipkins said had to be stamped out as much as the virus itself.

-Auckland is currently at level '2.5', with the rest of New Zealand at level 2 - Cabinet will review the levels on Monday.
+Auckland is currently at level "2.5", with the rest of New Zealand at level 2 - the Cabinet will review the levels on Monday.
 Any confirmed changes to levels next week will take effect from 11.59pm on Wednesday.

 But the chances of a move to level 1 next week look unlikely with health experts and epidemiologists saying they would like to see a consistent run of zero daily cases.